Zoetis

 Increasing availability and use of alternatives to antibiotics

 C.2.1.
-Zoetis disclosed that it spent $614 million on R&D in FY23 (~7% of total revenue), increasing its spending by ~14% compared with 2022.
-Zoetis does not disclose what percentage is dedicated to the development of alternatives to antibiotics, resulting in the company scoring ‘Low’.
+Zoetis disclosed that it spent $698 million on R&D in FY25.
+As in FY23 and FY24, this is equivalent to approximately 7% of its total revenue.
+Zoetis does not disclose what percentage of its R&D spend is dedicated to the development of alternatives to antibiotics.

 C.2.3.
 Zoetis provides no disclosure on its marketing spend for antibiotics nor alternatives to antibiotics.